10 Things People Outside of the U.S. Can't Believe About Thanksgiving

 On the blog That's What She Had, a Russian woman named Yulia wrote: "As an outsider, I can name a few things that surprised me at the Thanksgiving table.
 Like stuffing that, despite the name, is not stuffed anywhere but is eaten along with other dishes."

-While Thanksgiving is a time to stuff one's face and celebrate with the people they love, many Americans don't want to party too hard… because there are so many sales to enjoy the next day!
+While this year's sales will be far more hectic online than in person, typically, Thanksgiving is as much of a time to shop as it is to eat.
 But when you think about it, Black Friday is one of the oddest parts of the holiday.
 The door-busting, dignity-shredding seriousness with which Americans approach the retail holiday can leave onlookers baffled.

 Wasn't Halloween the big pumpkin holiday?
 It turns out, those jack-o'-lanterns were just a precursor to the main event: Thanksgiving, where pumpkin pie is the star dessert and pumpkin spice is a key ingredient.